A Cross-Instance Distributed Lock: Solving Nonce Collisions in a Telegram Trading Bot

 export const lockManager = new DistributedLock(redisClient);

-In order to acquire a lock, we need to write a key into Redis, and only write it if that key does not exists, fortunately redis has first class support for this using SET and the NX (Not eXists) option. so our `acquireLock method will look like this:
+To acquire a lock, we need to write a key into Redis only if that key doesn’t already exist.
+Redis has first-class support for this via SET with the NX (Not eXists) option.
+The acquireLock method looks like this:

 //...